viveksurendranath90/Object-Detection-in-an-Urban-Env/README.md

 ### Create the training - validation splits
 Note: Skip this section if classroom workspace is used as data is already provided splitted and proceed to "Edit the config file" section.
 Create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
+To do so, download `create_splits.py` file from [Project Github repository](https://github.com/udacity/nd013-c1-vision-starter).
 The `split` function in the `create_splits.py` file does the following:
 * create three subfolders: `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`
 * split the tf records files between these three folders by symbolically linking the files from `/home/workspace/data/waymo/` to `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`